fbpx

 Equipment Information

 North Chicago Street Railroad 8 is the oldest street railway car from Chicago in existence.
-It is also one of relatively few horse-drawn streetcars preserved anywhere.
-It is also the oldest piece of railway equipment at the museum.
+It is also one of relatively few preserved horse-drawn streetcars anywhere and it is the oldest piece of railway equipment at the museum.
 In service, one or two horses would haul this car with the driver standing on the front platform.
 Horse cars were used in Chicago from 1859 until 1906, when the last horse car lines were replaced by electric streetcars.

 COMPARE ME WITH: West Chicago Street Railroad 4, an early electric streetcar typical of the ones that replaced horse cars.
 The electric car, while small by later standards, is still larger, sturdier, and far faster than the horse car.